Rahma-Mukta/SSI-GF/Docs/issuer_trust.md

 Defines supporting credential holder's permissions.
 Retrieves data as a string list.
 It can be one of the following items.
 - `patient_health_credential`: Can issue health related credential for associated patient
-- `consent_credential`: It is the permission to issue self-signed consent related to health
+- `consent_credential`: It is the permission to issue self-signed consent related to health.
+It is accompanied by [sample consent_credential](consent_credential.json)
 - `delegation_credential`: Being able to delegate the authority (for taking health related decision) to another person

 ## Constraints